What Family Heirlooms Can Teach People About Their Histories

 In other words, heirlooms can become a way of inheriting emotions, not traditions.
 People can “disown” pride and prejudice both that come with inheriting material objects carrying gendered and classed meanings.
 These family archives then carry a hint of revolt and subversion; they can be informal, fluid, and more accepting of chaos – if only people allow it.

-Divisha eventually did discover what that engraving meant.
-It read “Indrani Puroshkar,” the name of her father’s grandmother.
+Divisha eventually did discover what the engravings on the box of trinkets meant.
+It read “Indrani,” the name of her father’s grandmother.
 The box belonged to a woman, an entity without social privileges, more than 100 years ago, who navigated the social hierarchies of the time.
 It belongs to Divisha now, who inherits a century-worth of emotions and stories.